truecharts/website/src/content/docs/news/2024-05-30-scale-deprecation.md

 As always, we're committed 100% to our users and **will** help them find solutions.

-Currently we're exploring multiple strategies by which you will be able to keep using our Trusted TrueCharts Apps, even combined with your current TrueNAS SCALE Storage.
+Currently we're exploring multiple strategies by which you will be able to keep using our Trusted TrueCharts Charts, even combined with your current TrueNAS SCALE Storage.
 We've learned a lot from our smooth DragonFish migration last month and we're fully confident we can offer an experience that statisfies our users!

 Our timeframe is to have an initial BETA for migration going before 01-07-2024, after which we want to polish and automate the process as much as possible based on user feedback.